TwiFic Doctorward Contest

 "Okay, guys.
 We have one last performance before we'll be shutting down.
 I'd like to thank everyone for coming out to O'Hara's and partying with us tonight, and I'll let Edward close for us tonight with some classic Springsteen," Caius announced, and patted my shoulder when handed me the mike.

 "Good for you, man.
-She's a keeper," he whispered knowingly, and began to strum his guitar.
+Good for you," he whispered knowingly, and began to strum his guitar.

 The familiar chords echoed across the bar, and searched the crowd until I found my girl, sitting on my vacated bar stool.
 She waved her fingers at me, and I knew at that moment I was falling hard for Bella Swan.
 I channeled my feelings through Bruce's words, and saw like emotion reflected back in Bella's eyes.